-The legislation governing the administration of the electricity, gas and water licensing schemes includes powers to enforce compliance by the licensees with their legislative and licence obligations.
+The legislation governing the administration of the electricity, gas and water licensing schemes include powers to enforce compliance by the licensees with their legislative and licence obligations.
 These powers are the same for all three licensing schemes, comprising a three-stage approach:

-- · serving a notice of contravention; - applying penalties for failure to comply with the notice of contravention, including one of more of: - serving a letter of reprimand; - payment of a monetary penalty (up to \$100,000 for energy licensees, and up to \$150,000 for water licensees); - payment of a monetary penalty up to \$100,000; - amendingment or cancellingation of a licence.
+- serving a notice of contravention;

+- applying penalties for failure to comply with the notice of contravention, including one

+of more of:

+- serving a letter of reprimand;

+- payment of a monetary penalty (up to \$100,000 for energy licensees, and up to \$150,000 for water licensees);

+- rectification of the contravention at the expense of the licensee;

+- amending or cancelling a licence.